-Battle of Sexes can be modeled as a game of two players (Wife, Husband) with the following payoffs:
+Battle of Sexes can be modeled as a game of two players (the couple) with the following payoffs:

-Battle of Sexes can be modeled as a game of two players (Wife, Husband) with the following payoffs:
+Battle of Sexes can be modeled as a game of two players (the couple) with the following payoffs:

 Apparently, no strategy of any player is dominant.
 A "solution"?